GhostEI-Bench: Do Mobile Agents Resilience to Environmental Injection in Dynamic On-Device Environments?

 $\bullet$ \textbf{Representative Domains:} Scenarios are grounded in daily activities across 7 domains, \emph{i.e.}, Communication, Finance, Social Media, Web Navigation, Productivity, Settings, and Life Services.\looseness=-1

 $\bullet$ \textbf{Critical Risk Fields:} Each scenario is mapped to one or more of the risk fields defined in our threat model to ensure systematic threat coverage.\looseness=-1

-This principled approach ensures that our benchmark is comprehensive, based on the cross product of three core dimensions: representative domains, critical risk fields, and specific attack vectors.To systematically populate this design space, we first utilized a Large Language Model (LLM) to programmatically generate a diverse set of test cases, with each case representing a unique permutation of these dimensions and conforming to the JSON structure defined in Appendix ~\ref{subsec:appendix_data_format}.
+This principled approach ensures that our benchmark is comprehensive, based on the cross product of three core dimensions: representative domains, critical risk fields, and specific attack vectors.To systematically populate this design space, we first utilized a Large Language Model (LLM) to programmatically generate a diverse set of test cases, with each case representing a unique permutation of these dimensions and conforming to the JSON structure defined in Appendix~\ref{subsec:appendix_data_format}.
 Each auto-generated task then underwent a rigorous manual review by human experts.
 This curation process involved verifying the scenario's feasibility and realism within the target application, ensuring the logical coherence between the prompt, content, and result fields, and confirming the accurate alignment of the critical risk fields.
 For dynamic attacks, experts paid special attention to enforcing the decoupling between the benign user prompt and the malicious payload.
 Upon a task's validation, the same experts proceeded to configure the necessary environmental preconditions, such as creating and placing files as specified in the files name field, to ensure the task was fully executable.

-\paragraph{Technical Implementation} To realize our dynamic attacks, built upon the Mobile-Agent-v2~\citep{wang2024mobileb}, we implemented a robust, hook-based trigger mechanism.
+\paragraph{Technical Implementation} To realize our dynamic attacks, we implemented a robust, hook-based trigger mechanism that supports evaluating diverse agent frameworks.
 A predefined agent action (\emph{e.g.}, launching a specific application) activates a hook that broadcasts an adb command.
 This command is intercepted by a custom on-device helper application, which then renders the adversarial UI element in real-time.
 This allows us to precisely time our injections.
 For instance, a deceptive Overlay is presented the moment an agent is about to enter sensitive data.
 For scenarios involving web-based threats, the helper app can redirect the agent's browser to a locally hosted, meticulously crafted phishing website that mimics a legitimate service, testing the agent’s ability to discern fraudulent web pages from authentic ones.